kfechter/LegionY530Ubuntu/README.md

 ## 9. Install Nvidia drivers and Nvidia-prime packages.

-In the terminal, run the following command `sudo apt install nvidia-driver-390 nvidia-prime`.
-Follow all the prompts to install the drivers and required packages.
+In the terminal, run the following commands, following any prompts `sudo add-apt-repository ppa:graphics-drivers/ppa` `sudo apt install nvidia-driver-415 nvidia-prime`

 ## 10. Verify that the Nvidia drivers and Prime packages are installed and configured correctly.
 run the following series of commands and verify the output